cesarsotovalero/cesarsotovalero.github.io/_posts/2017-10-26-how-i-beat the-ielts-academic-with-just-a-month-of-self-training.md

 # Speaking

 Speaking takes up to 15 minutes and consists of 3 parts.
 The first sub-part of the Speaking test is an interview, which means that the examiner asks you questions about yourself, your work, studies, parents, brothers/sisters, pets, etc. This is an easy task to prepare for.
 In the second sub-part of the Speaking Test you receive a card with 3-4 questions.
 After one minute, during which you have to think about something to say, you should give a short speech for one to two minutes, which answers those questions.
 In the end, the examiner might ask you a couple of additional questions.
 In the third sub-part of the test, you discuss it with the examiner.
 The topic is somehow related to the one from section two, but it is about more abstract ideas.
 You have to express and justify your opinions.
-Speaking performance is evaluated according to a set of [speaking band descriptors](https://cesarsotovalero.github.io/files/IELTS_Speaking_Band_Descriptors.pdf) you should know.
+Speaking performance is evaluated according to a set of [Speaking Band Descriptors](https://cesarsotovalero.github.io/files/IELTS_Speaking_Band_Descriptors.pdf) you should know.

 Here is a list of general tips and tricks I learned during my training for the Speaking Test: